eriknathan/eriknathan/README.md

 I'm A systems development technician and majoring in computer science.
 I study programming since 2017💻

-Always looking to become a Front-End Developer!
+Always looking to become a Web Developer!

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.